arbitrarymahi/Bookmarks/React.md

   Starts development build of the app<br/><br/>
   `npm run build`<br/>
   create a production build of the app

+### Tips
+* **src/index.js** renders the given component (usually App.js component) in the **public/html**'s root div.
+We add everything in the App component only, and create new components.
+* React prefers camelCase.
+* Keep things organized from start by segregating in respective directories.

 ### Project Structure
 * **package.json**